YuLeven/fibula/README.md

 Adjust the exact command to match your platform and the engine layout created when you built UE from source.

 **Site / Web Deployment**
 - The repository contains a small site component.
 Use the `deploy_site.sh` script to deploy or start the site services from this repo root.
+The site is also the login server for the game and must be running for players to be able to join.
+Please refer to [this tutorial](https://hexdocs.pm/phoenix/up_and_running.html) for more details on running Phoenix apps.

 ```bash
 ./deploy_site.sh